 In Malaysia, mediation may also occur in a variety of settings, depending on the parties' consent or preferences.
 Court-annexed mediation and private mediation centre such as the Asian International Arbitration Centre (AIAC) and Malaysian Mediation Centre (MMC) are the types of mediation in Malaysia.
-If the parties prefer to go for private mediation centre and after receiving the order from the court, the plaintiff's lawyer shall, within seven (7) calendar days, notify the AIAC in writing.
-The parties may designate more than one mediator to mediate their conflict if they so want.
-Parties may also ask the Malaysian Mediation Centre (MMC) of the Bar Council to choose a mediator from its roster of accredited mediators.
-It should be noted that any mediator selected by the parties may choose to abide by the MMC Code of Conduct and the MMC Mediation Guidelines or not at all.

-As for Indonesia, it is the same with Malaysia where it also have court-annexed mediation and private mediation centre.
-As for private mediation centre, mediation takes place outside of the court.
+If the parties prefer to go for a private mediation centre and after receiving the order from the court, the plaintiff's lawyer shall, within seven (7) calendar days, notify the Asian International Arbitration Centre (AIAC) in writing.
+The best part about mediation is that the parties may designate or appoint more than one mediator to mediate their conflict if they want.
+The parties may also get help from the Malaysian Mediation Centre (MMC) of the Bar Council to choose the best mediator for them.
+It should be noted that any mediator selected by the parties may choose to abide by the Malaysian Mediation Centre (MMC) Code of Conduct and the Malaysian Mediation Centre (MMC) Mediation Guidelines or not at all.
+As for Indonesia, it is the same as Malaysia where it also has court-annexed mediation and private mediation centre.
+As for private mediation centres, similar to in Malaysia, the private mediation session takes place outside of the court.
 It is carried out without the court's supervision.
-The mediators in private mediation centre is handled by National Mediation Center (PMN) whereas court-annexed mediation is governed by Supreme Court Regulation (PERMA) No. 1 of 2008.
+The mediators in private mediation centres are handled by the National Mediation Centre (PMN) whereas court-annexed mediation is governed by Supreme Court Regulation (PERMA) No. 1 of 2008.

-Court-annexed mediation
+Court-annexed Mediation

-Since 2004, the Malaysian Industrial Court has become the first court in Malaysia to use mediation to resolve disputes.
+The court-annexed mediation was originally implemented as part of the measure taken by the judiciary to address the high number of backlog cases in court (Damis, A, 2007).
+Then, it was in 2004 when the Malaysian Industrial Court became the first court in Malaysia to use mediation to resolve disputes.
 The first Court Mediation Centre for Malaysia was formally established by the civil court on April 1, 2011, inside the Kuala Lumpur Court Complex.
-Then, court-annexed mediation developed to other states including those in Johor Bharu, Shah Alam, Penang, Ipoh, Melaka, Perlis, and Terengganu (Hendun Abd Rahman Shah, Siti Maszuriyati Aziz & Norfadhilah Mohamad Ali Abidah Abdul Ghafar, 2022)..
-The Malaysian judiciary began a free court-annexed mediation programme in August 2011, with judges acting as the mediators.
+Then, court-annexed mediation developed in other states including those in Johor Bharu, Shah Alam, Penang, Ipoh, Melaka, Perlis, and Terengganu (Abd Rahman Shah, Aziz & Abdul Ghafar, 2022).
+The Malaysian judiciary began a free court-annexed mediation program in August 2011, with judges acting as the mediators.

 Together with the aforementioned introduction, it also invited all parties involved in a judicial dispute and designated the Kuala Lumpur Court Mediation Centre (hereinafter K.L.C.M.C.) as its official venue.
 In essence, this court-annexed mediation encourages disputing parties to choose mediation as a means of settling their disputes and acts as an alternative to courtroom processes.
 This demonstrates that the Malaysian courts encourage parties to conflicts to settle them through mediation as opposed to litigation.
 Practice Direction No. 4 of 2016, issued by the Chief Registrar of the Federal Court of Malaysia, also supports this by encouraging mediation even throughout the appeals stage.
-It is mandatory for the lawyers for the parties to be present during the mediation session, unless the parties are not represented by any legal counsel.
+It is mandatory for the lawyers for the parties to be present during the mediation session unless the parties are not represented by any legal counsel.
 However, if mediation fails, the case is returned to the judge hearing it, who will continue hearing it until it is resolved.